Olical/conjure/docs/CONTRIBUTING.md

 # Contributing to Conjure

- 1. Check out `CODE_OF_CONDUCT.md`, I will not tolerate behavior that violates the document.
+ 1. Check out `CODE_OF_CONDUCT.md`, I will not tolerate behavior that violates that document.
 Let's all be wonderful humans to each other.
  2. Have a look around the issues to see if something similar to your feature or change has been discussed before.
  3. Speak to someone about it, raise an issue and start a discussion.
 Of course if you're just fixing a typo then go ahead, but if it's not an entirely trivial change let's work out what to do together.
 Perhaps someone has already solved your problem and just needs a poke to share their work or findings.
  4. Develop your change on a branch keeping in line with how the project is currently structured, try to keep your change minimal and focussed.

-When working on Conjure you can start the development version through `make dev`.
+When working on Conjure you can start the development version through `bin/dev`.
 You'll ideally need [localvimrc][] to evaluate the `.lvimrc` file for you on startup.
 When working on Conjure you'll have the following extras by default:

  * Your global version of Conjure will be overridden by the one in your current directory.
  * Logs are sent to `logs/conjure.log`.
 (I `tail -f` this file in another terminal while working)
  * A prepl into Conjure itself is opened on port `5885`. `<localleader>rc` will connect Conjure to itself so you can develop in a strangely magical cycle.
  * The AOT compiled classes are ignored so startup time is quite a bit longer but you get the full development version to REPL into.

+## Checking your work

+The test suite is run through [CircleCI][] automatically on every change and coverage reports are uploaded to [Codecov][], you can execute it all yourself with `bin/kaocha`.
+Check out the [Kaocha documentation][kaocha] for more information.

+Try to grow the coverage instead of shrinking it where possible but I'm never going to be super strict about this.
+Add tests where you feel like they help, don't bother where the value is negligible.

-You can start a few prepls to test against with `make prepls`:
+For ad-hoc interactive testing you can start a few test prepls with `bin/prepls`:

  * `jvm` on `5555`
  * `node` on `5556`